Tom's Guide Verdict

 What we really like is the thoughtful inclusion of a little storage space.
 Without an ottoman attachment, the storage is inside the armrests which, despite being hollow, are actually really sturdy.
 There’s enough space to squeeze a couple of pillows, a blanket and a sheet inside — exactly what you’d need for an overnight guest.

 Speaking of sturdiness, the entire construction seems to be excellent, with a thoughtful design that makes the sofa bed look quite good.
-That said, the couch is available in only a single dark-grey colour as a three-seater at the time of writing, which may not quite be right if you're trying to colour-match with your existing living room furniture.
-We have no word yet on whether Emma will offer the sofa bed in other colour and size options, but here’s hoping.
+That said, the couch is available in only a single dark-grey colour as a three-seater, which may not quite be right if you're trying to colour-match with your existing living room furniture.
+A year after its launch, we still have no word on whether Emma will offer the sofa bed in other colour and size options, but here’s hoping.

 Emma Sofa Bed review: price and deals